ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 * XOF: Extendable-Output Function, a cryptographic function that can produce output of arbitrary length.

-* SIV: Synthetic Initialization Vector, a 16-byte value derived from the accumulated state of all previous components, used for authentication and as input to keystream generation.
+* SIV: Synthetic Initialization Vector, a value derived from the accumulated state of all previous components, used for authentication and as input to keystream generation.

+* SIVLEN: The length of the Synthetic Initialization Vector in bytes, defined as 16 bytes (128 bits) for this specification.

 * Domain Separation: The practice of using distinct inputs to cryptographic functions to ensure outputs for different purposes